jgbarah/aframe-playground/interaction-01/README.md

 to control gaze with the mouse in desktop.
 We don't need `wasd-controls`, since it is pulled in by `movement-controls` by default.

-It is worth noticing that `look-controls` could also be attached to the `camera` component, and it would work the same way.

 Watch [the scene](moving-camera-3.html),
 or check its complete [source code](https://github.com/jgbarah/aframe-playground/blob/master/interaction-01/moving-camera-3.html)